 - Monetize followers and partner with brands.

-- Gain social recognition and attention, become influencers.
+- Gain social recognition and attention, and become influencers.

-- Add filters to any app or website
+- Add custom filters to any app or website

-- Build new face filter app from scratch
+- Build a new face filter app from scratch

 - Launch filters on all platforms